williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 1 June 2023
 * Quote-for-saving: "*If you argue for your limitations, you get to keep them.
-But if you argue for your possibilities, you get to create them!*"<br/><br/>
+But if you argue for your possibilities, you get to create them!*" - Kelly Lee Phipps<br/><br/>
 * Quote-for-saving: "*It is difficult to get a man to understand something, when his salary depends on his not understanding it.*" - Upton Sinclair

 ## 31 May 2023